 100. Pioneer Memorial Museum– Located at 300 N Main Street in Salt Lake City, the Pioneer Memorial Museum houses the world’s largest collection of artifacts on one subject.
 Admission is free of charge and the museum is opened Monday through Saturday.

-99. Family History Library– People are attracted from all over the world to come to Salt Lake City and complete genealogical work at the Family History Libary- the world’s largest genealogical library in the world!
-The libary provides experienced guides, genealogists, and collections that can help you with your family history, all free of charge.
+99. Family History Library– People are attracted from all over the world to come to Salt Lake City and complete genealogical work at the Family History Library- the world’s largest genealogical library in the world!
+The library provides experienced guides, genealogists, and collections that can help you with your family history, all free of charge.

 96. Ensign Peak– Bring good walking shoes for this short yet steep hike from the foothills of Salt Lake City to see what Brigham Young saw when, in 1847, he climbed this hill and gave it its present name.
 This was also the location where Brigham Young plotted out Salt Lake City, with temple square in the center and the organized grid system we still use today.

-95. The Beehive House– Full of rich history, this beautiful building was once home to the second president of the LDS church, Brigham Young.
-The beehive motif was placed atop the structure to symbolize the strong sense of community and diligent work ethic of the Latter-day Saints called to settle the West.
+95. The Beehive House– Full of rich history, this beautiful building was once home to the second president of the Church of Jesus Christ of Latter Day Saints, Brigham Young.
+The beehive motif was placed atop the structure to symbolize the strong sense of community and diligent work ethic of the members of the church called to settle the West.
 You can schedule a free tour year-round to take a look inside the Beehive House.

 94. The Utah State Capitol– Take a tour of the Utah State Capitol, the beautiful house of government for the state of Utah.
 Built between 1912 and 1916, this Corinthian style building sits atop one of my favorite neighborhoods in Salt Lake City, Capitol Hill.
 You can walk the capitol grounds or better yet schedule a free tour, Monday thru Friday.